 A deposit hold for a particular semester will only prevent registration for that semester.
 For example, a Deposit Hold Fall will not prevent registration for the summer sessions, and a Deposit Hold Summer will not prevent registration for the fall semester.

 When a semester deposit is paid, the deposit hold will be immediately removed from your account.
 Click for instructions on How to Pay Deposits for Tuition and Housing Online.
-Deposits can also be paid in the Business Office via cash, check or credit card (MasterCard, Visa and Discover).
+Deposits can also be paid in the Business Office via cash or check.